 Payment for kidney donation is illegal.
 However, support related to expenses incurred due to donation may be appropriate.
 The St. Joseph Hospital Kidney Transplant Center cannot accept donors who have been promised payment for donation, or who have been solicited by any means including advertising or donor/recipient matching services.

 Most of the kidney transplants in the US come from deceased kidney donors.
 Deceased donors are individuals who die from accidents or other causes, and their next of kin consent to organ donation.
-The waiting time for a deceased donor kidney in Southern California can range from three to eight years, depending on blood type.
+The waiting time for a deceased donor kidney in Southern California can range from five to twelve years, depending on blood type.

 The federal government, through the Health and Human Services (HHS) Department, oversees transplantation, including distribution of deceased donor organs.
 The HHS Department contracts with an organization called the United Network for Organ Sharing (UNOS), which administers the waiting list for deceased donor organs.
 UNOS is overseen by transplant experts including transplant surgeons and representatives from organ-procurement agencies, patients and the donors' families.
 By consensus, the organs are allocated based on the principles of equal access and social utility.